4drian3d/SignedVelocity/README.md

 - Download the version of SignedVelocity-Sponge that is compatible with your server.
   SignedVelocity-Sponge-8 supports API 8.1 and 9, SignedVelocity-Sponge-10 supports API 10 and 11
 - Drag and drop on your Sponge plugins folder
 - Start your server
+### Minestom
+- Download SignedVelocity-Minestom
+- Drag and drop on your Minestom extensions folder
+- Start your server

 [![](https://www.bisecthosting.com/partners/custom-banners/6fa909d5-ad2b-42c2-a7ec-1c51f8b6384f.webp)](https://www.bisecthosting.com/4drian3d)